 Massachusetts Mayflower Academy is for students who are unable to (or prefer not to) attend a face-to-face high school.
 Students enroll in the program to meet their graduation requirements and receive a high school diploma.
-Massachusetts Mayflower Academy is an online private school operated by The Virtual High School, a nonprofit organization based in Massachusetts.
+Massachusetts Mayflower Academy is an online private school operated by VHS Learning, a nonprofit organization based in Massachusetts.

 Students apply and are accepted to Massachusetts Mayflower Academy.
 Once accepted they work with our guidance counselor and administration to select and enroll in courses that meet their high school graduation requirements.
 Students choose from the more than 200 courses available through VHS Learning.
 Courses are asynchronous which means students do not have to login to their course on a specific day or at a specific time but students must meet weekly deadlines set by their course instructors.
 Class sizes are limited to 25 students and all classes are conducted entirely online.
 Students work closely with their teachers and classmates in an online class environment through group projects, class discussions, and more.
 A standard, college-preparatory course takes about 6-8 hours of work per week.
 To see a demo of a course please visit: https://vhslearning.org/course-demos.

 Annual enrollment in the academy is $8,000 per year.
 If a student begins mid-year (January) the fee is $4,000 for the half-year.

 We offer flexible payment plans and financial aid may be available depending on need.
 To arrange a payment plan, make a payment, or request financial aid, please call us at 978.897.1900 for assistance.

-Massachusetts Mayflower Academy is a full-time Massachusetts online private school accredited by AdvancED and powered by The Virtual High School.
+Massachusetts Mayflower Academy is a full-time Massachusetts online private school accredited by AdvancED and powered by VHS Learning.
 Upon graduation from Massachusetts Mayflower Academy students receive a diploma based on Massachusetts high school graduation standards.
 Massachusetts Mayflower Academy has been approved for NCAA initial eligibility (school code 850943).
-VHS uses NCAA approval code is 221356.
+VHS Learning uses NCAA approval code is 221356.
 Visit the NCAA Eligibility Center for more information.